nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User go to job list/contact list
+1. User go to job list/contact list.
-2. User go to specific job/client
+2. User go to specific job/client.
-3. User start chatting by clicking on "Chat" function
+3. User start chatting by clicking on "Chat" function.
-4. Start typing and sending message by pressing Enter
+4. Start typing and sending message by pressing Enter.

    Use case ends.